February 2014: Things are looking up! Google will protect this wonderful structure!

-Hangar One at Moffett Field was included on the National Trust for Historic Preservation's 2008 America's 11 Most Endangered Historic Places.
-Read what the National Trust has to say May 26, 2011.
+2008: Hangar One at Moffett Field was included on the National Trust for Historic Preservation's 2008 America's 11 Most Endangered Historic Places.
+Read what the National Trust had to say May 26, 2011.

 SAVE HANGAR ONE — A RARE OPPORTUNITY TO INFLUENCE THE NAVY’S DECISION

-The Advisory Council on Historic Preservation (ACHP) will be hosting a public meeting on Hangar One on Wednesday, September 17, 2008 at the Computer History Museum, Hahn Auditorium, 1401 N. Shoreline Blvd., Mountain View, CA 94043.
+The Advisory Council on Historic Preservation (ACHP) hosted a public meeting on Hangar One on Wednesday, September 17, 2008 at the Computer History Museum, Hahn Auditorium, 1401 N. Shoreline Blvd., Mountain View, CA 94043.

 • The Navy's current plan to remove Hangar One's exterior sheathing and all interior structures makes reuse of Hangar One difficult and does not fulfill what we believe is the Navy's responsibility to minimize harm to the historic resource, or leave the hangar in a usable condition.